 What is the difference between J-Beauty and K-Beauty?

 This is an often asked question, so we thought we should address this as well.
-Both Japanese and Korean beauty are very different from Western Beauty because they rather focus on prevention than on finding solutions to the damage.
-In many ways, they are also similar to each other and both cultures have a long and rich history in skincare and give the rest of the world a serious homework regarding beauty regimes.
+Both Japanese and Korean beauty are very different from Western Beauty.
+They rather focus on prevention than on finding solutions to the damage.
+In many ways, they are also similar to each other and both cultures have a long and rich history in skincare.
+They both give the rest of the world a serious homework regarding beauty regimes.

 However, Korean products are constantly changing with trends, and their products are known to be fun, unique and innovative.
 They also spend a lot of time and money on their skincare routines.
 You’ve surely seen their viral 32-step routines, snail-powered moisturizers or cat-shaped sheet masks.